 In tropical West Africa, where this species originates, the fruit pulp is used to sweeten palm wine.
 Historically, it was also used to improve the flavor of soured cornbread.
 According to webmd.com, “People take miracle fruit to treat diabetes and correct chemotherapy-related taste disturbances.
 In foods, miracle fruit is used as a low-calorie sugar-free sweetener.”

-Here’s Wikipedia’s description the plant that grow this miraculous berry:
+Here’s Wikipedia’s description of the plant that grows this miraculous berry:

 “Synsepalum dulcificum is a plant known for its berry that, when eaten, causes sour foods (such as lemons and limes) subsequently consumed to taste sweet.
 This effect is due to miraculin.
 Common names for this species and its berry include miracle fruit, miracle berry, miraculous berry, and sweet berry.

 “The berry itself has a low sugar content and a mildly sweet tang.
 It contains a glycoprotein molecule, with some trailing carbohydrate chains, called miraculin.
 When the fleshy part of the fruit is eaten, this molecule binds to the tongue’s taste buds, causing sour foods to taste sweet.
 At neutral pH, miraculin binds and blocks the receptors, but at low pH (resulting from the ingestion of sour foods) miraculin binds proteins and becomes able to activate the sweet receptors, resulting in the perception of sweet taste.
 This effect lasts until the protein is washed away by saliva (up to about 30 minutes).”

 Warning: If you are having a dry wine, finish all but a sip or two before doing an mberry.
 The wine will taste really sweet, and you might not like it that way.

 mberries can be purchased on Amazon.com.
 (Disclosure: This is an affiliate link.
 If you click through and make a purchase, I will earn a small commission, at no additional cost to you.)